-The composition of the Board of the RBHS underwent another change during the year, with one Director, Mr David Lewis, stepping down due to the aforementioned transfer of responsibility for regulation to APRA (and APRA being David's employer).
-I thank David for his quality contribution in the relatively short time he served on the Board.
-The Board welcomed Ms Jill Pleban to fill David's role.
-I thank my fellow Directors for their time, commitment and the support they have provided to me during the past year and I look forward to their good spirit and candour continuing in the year ahead.
+The composition of the Board of the RBHS underwent a further change during the year, with one Director, Ms Andrea Brischetto, stepping down following eight years of high quality contribution to the Board as a Director and inaugural Chair of the Risk and Audit Committee.
+I thank Andrea for her considerable knowledge and strong leadership that she brought to the Board over this time.
+The Board welcomed Ms Sharon Suan to fill Andrea's role and also welcomed the election of Ms Jill Pleban following her appointment to a casual vacancy earlier in 2015.
+Once again, I thank each of my fellow Directors for their time, energy and the support they provided to me over the year and I look forward to their commitment and good spirit continuing in the year ahead.